david618/websats/README.md

 - PROTOCOL: TCP
 - ENABLE LOAD BLANACED SERVICE ADDRESS: Checked

+Health Checks
+- PROTOCOL: HTTP
+- SERVICE ENDPOINT: tomcat
+- With this configuration if Tomcat stops; Marathon will restart the webapps Mesos Application

 Run the service.

 From within the cluster you can access via websats.marathon.l4lb.thisdcos.directory:8080/websats.